nus-cs2103-AY1718S1/addressbook-level4/collated/main/junyango.md

     /**
-     * Removes the equivalent person from the list.
+     * Removes the equivalent event from the list.
      *
-     * @throws PersonNotFoundException if no such person could be found in the list.
+     * @throws EventNotFoundException if no such event could be found in the list.
      */
     public boolean remove(ReadOnlyEvent toRemove) throws EventNotFoundException {
         requireNonNull(toRemove);
         final boolean eventFoundAndDeleted = internalList.remove(toRemove);
         if (!eventFoundAndDeleted) {
-            throw new EventNotFoundException();
+            throw new EventNotFoundException("Event not found");
         }
         return eventFoundAndDeleted;
     }